 The first machine played in a night for each group is chosen by the highest ranked player in that group.
 If there is a tie in that group in player rankings, the SLO will pick a game that the tied players will play one ball on as a tie breaker – the player with the highest score after one ball gets machine choice.
 The next machine played for the night is chosen by the last placed player in the previous game.
 4 machines are played per night for groups of 4.
 For groups of 3, 6 machines are played per night.

 A machine may only be played once per night, unless there is a group of 3 and inevitably, due to the lack of different machines, must play a machine twice in order to count for the 6 machines that group must play in an evening.
 In that situation, a machine may be played twice.

 Player order is determined by the scoresheet and player ranking.
-At the start of league night, the lowest ranking player in that group chooses which position to play in for that particular machine, followed by the next lowest, and so on.
+At the start of league night, the highest ranked player in that group chooses which position to play in for that particular machine, followed by the next highest, and so on.
 After the first machine is played, the person with the lowest score on that machine picks the order for the next machine, again, followed by the next lowest scorer.

 8. Playoffs and Divisions

 For the first 4 months of the BPL, there is only 1 division.
 After the 4th month, the top half of the players will be in the “A” division, and the bottom half in the “B” division.
 Players in the “A” division will only compete against other players in the “A” division, and players in the “B” division will only compete against players in the “B” division for the last four months.

 To discourage “sandbagging”, the prize money for the “A” division will be twice as much as the prize money for the “B” division.
 All players will receive IFPA rankings at the end of the season.
 The top place finisher for the “B” division will be considered the lowest ranked player in the “A” division.